Burton View, Illinois

-Burtonview is an unincorporated community in Logan County, along Illinois Route 10 in Central Illinois.
+Burton View is an unincorporated community in Logan County, along Illinois Route 10 in Central Illinois.
 The community lies between Lincoln and New Holland on Route 10.

 History

-Burtonview was originally called Burton, and under the latter name had its start when the Champaign, Lincoln and Eastern Railroad was extended to that point.
+Burton View was originally called Burton, and under the latter name had its start when the Champaign, Lincoln and Eastern Railroad was extended to that point.
 A post office called Burton View was established in 1873, and remained in operation until 1918.